Arturo Peniche

-Arturo Peniche (born Arturo Delgadillo Peniche on May 17, 1962) is a Mexican telenovela actor who became popular in Latin America during the 1990s.
-He is the brother of actor Flavio Peniche, who appears in the telenovela La Traición.
+Arturo Peniche (born Arturo Delgadillo Peniche on May 17, 1962) is a Mexican telenovela actor who gained popularity in Latin America during the 1990s.
+He is the brother of actor Flavio Peniche, who appeared in the telenovela La Traición.

 Biography

-Peniche struggled as an actor for many years before reaching stardom.
-Although he graduated from the famous Televisa school of actors, he found himself competing against other figures such as Guillermo Capetillo, Andrés García, Jaime Garza and Salvador Pineda, among others.
+Peniche struggled as an actor for many years before achieving stardom.
+Although he graduated from the renowned Televisa school of actors, he competed against prominent figures such as Guillermo Capetillo, Andrés García, Jaime Garza, and Salvador Pineda, among others.

-Peniche acted in several commercials during that period, experience that would later on help him land top roles at Televisa's telenovelas.
-One commercial, in which he sells bracelets with supposedly special powers made him somewhat famous in Puerto Rico and other parts of Latin America.
+During this period, Peniche appeared in several commercials, an experience that later helped him secure leading roles in Televisa's telenovelas.
+One commercial, in which he sold bracelets said to have special powers, made him somewhat famous in Puerto Rico and other parts of Latin America.

-His real break, however, came in 1990, when he filmed a telenovela named Emperatriz in Venezuela and later shot María María, his only soap as the male lead in the country.
-Having gained extreme popularity there, Peniche returned to Mexico with a new contract by Televisa.
-In 1991, he played the male antagonist in Valeria y Maximiliano, his first successful soap opera in his home country.
+His breakthrough came in 1990 when he filmed the telenovela Emperatriz in Venezuela and later starred in María María, his only leading role in a Venezuelan soap opera.
+Having gained significant popularity there, Peniche returned to Mexico with a new contract from Televisa.
+In 1991, he played the male antagonist in Valeria y Maximiliano, marking his first successful soap opera in his home country.

 His fame increased in 1992 when he participated in Maria Mercedes, a soap opera which was a huge international hit and launched the career of Thalía.
 After Maria Mercedes, Peniche took a break from filming telenovelas because his fame had reached levels that he didn't expect.
 However, he was still constantly on the public eye, thanks in part to magazines such as TV Novelas and others.

 In 1995, he returned, filming a soap named Morelia, which was co-produced by Univision and Televisa.
 Parts of Morelia were filmed in the United States, and it was also a public favorite.
 For the next several years, he continued to make major international hits such as La usurpadora and La Intrusa with Venezuelan actress Gaby Spanic, and Siempre te Amare, among others.
 Contrary to the first time that he became famous, Peniche felt more mature and comfortable with fame after his comeback; this helped him continue on landing top roles at Televisa's main soaps.